 The doctor may also ask a person to record the number of times they pass gas or experience a wet fart over the course of 3 days.
 This can help the doctor see if there is anything abnormal happening.

 People should contact a doctor immediately if they have wet farts alongside any of the following symptoms:

 - swelling or hard lump in the stomach

 - paler skin

 Wet farts are normal in newborn babies as their digestive systems are still developing.
 In older children or adults, occasional wet farts can be a normal bodily function.
-Watery flatulence may be due to a stomach upset or something a person has eaten or drunk that day.
+Watery flatulence can occur due to a stomach upset or something a person has eaten or drunk that day.

-If a person experiences wet farts on a regular basis or has other symptoms alongside wet farts, they should see their doctor.
+If a person experiences wet farts on a regular basis or has other symptoms alongside wet farts, they should contact their doctor.
 Watery flatulence could indicate a digestive disorder or underlying health condition.